Angular Signal Forms – Everything You Need to Know

 });

-Multi-field validators are validators that include multiple fields in the validation process.
-To do this, a validator needs to be provided for a common parent.
+Sometimes we need to asses multiple fields to perform a validation.
+One option for achieving this is a validator provided for a common parent.
 For example, if a validator needs to ensure that from and to have different values, the application can implement it as a validator for the entire flight:

 if (from === to) {